riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 register if it is no more than FLEN bits wide and at least one floating-point argument register is available.
 Otherwise, it is passed according to the integer calling convention.
+When a floating-point argument narrower than FLEN bits is passed in a floating-point register, it is 1-extended (NaN-boxed) to FLEN bits.

 A struct containing just one floating-point real is passed as though it were a standalone floating-point real.